cardano-scaling/alba/docs/intro.md

     - The protocol is versatile and adaptable, supporting non-interactive proofs in both the random oracle and common reference string model as well as allowing multi-prover scenario in decentralized environments.
         - This makes it of special interest for multi-party environment, such as a blockchain where many parties collectively validate transactions.
 - **Setup and interaction models**
-    - Noninteractive Model:
+    - Non-interactive Model:
-        - ALBA provides a noninteractive proof (_NIROPK_) in the random oracle model, where the verifier can extract knowledge directly from observing queries.
+        - ALBA provides a non-interactive proof of knowledge in the random oracle model (_NIROPK_), where the verifier can extract knowledge directly from observing queries.
     - Decentralized Model:
         - ALBA is also adapted for decentralized, multi-prover settings, where several entities hold parts of $S_p$ and communicate over a network to jointly prove possession of evidence, achieving efficiency in both communication and computation.
 - **Applications**